HedgehogeForge/PowerBi/README.md

 * **Data Engineer:** They're the architects who build and maintain the data infrastructure, making sure the data is readily available, reliable, and in the right format for the analysts and scientists to use. ️

 * **Data Scientist:** This is the magician who uses advanced techniques to predict the future.
-They develop models and algorithms that can analyze massive amounts of data and make accurate predictions about customer behavior, market trends, and more.♂️
+They develop models and algorithms that can analyze massive amounts of data and make accurate predictions about customer behavior, market trends, and more.

 * **Database Administrator:** They're the guardians who protect the data, ensuring it's secure and always accessible.
 They manage the databases, guarantee their integrity and security, and optimize their performance.